Dynamic self-loops in networks of passive and active binary elements: Self-loops of size

-Note that $H^+(--) = H^-(+-)$ and $H^+(+-) = H^-(++)$: at the two up/down transitions, the upper switching field of the state below coincides with the lower switching field of the state above (Fig. \ref{fig:holes_2spins}-a).
+Note that $H^+(--) = H^-(+-)$ and $H^+(+-) = H^-(++)$: the upper switching field of the state "below" coincides with the lower switching field of the state "above" (Fig. \ref{fig:holes_2spins}-a).
 Therefore, in the limit of small couplings, the convention $h_1^c < h_2^c$ enforces the structure of the Preisach graph represented in Fig. \ref{fig:holes_2spins}-a.
-Moreover, until the zero-coupling ordering of the states $(--) \leftrightarrow (+-) \leftrightarrow (++)$ is preserved, no gap can open, even with finite interactions.
+Moreover, as the zero-coupling ordering of the states $(--) \leftrightarrow (+-) \leftrightarrow (++)$ is preserved, no gap can open, even with finite interactions.

 One hole may open in two mutually-excluding cases: when the ordering of the switching fields in state $(--)$ (resp. $(++)$) is reversed.
-We focus on the first one without loss of generality.
+We focus on the first case without loss of generality.
 The condition $H_2^+(--) < H_1^+(--)$ translates into:

 where $\Delta c = c_{12} - c_{21}$.
 Let us assume the condition given by Eq. (\ref{eq:reverse_ordering}) is satisfied, and analyze the other states' switching fields.
 First, the condition to keep the same switching fields ordering in state $(++)$ can be written as: